embeddedartistry/wordpress-github-sync/README.md

 You can also activate the Markdown module from [Jetpack](https://wordpress.org/plugins/jetpack/) or the standalone [JP Markdown](https://wordpress.org/plugins/jetpack-markdown/) to save in Markdown and export that version to GitHub.

 > **Note:** There is a limitation with at least the Jetpack Markdown plugin.
 It will export both the markdown and the HTML contents. changes are not reflected properly unless you edit both.
+>
+## Website Dependencies

+This plugin depends on the following plugins to be installed:

+- WP Rocket (for clearing the cache when a post is updated)
+- Sensei LMS suite (for accessing course and lesson content)

 ### Prior Art ###